mobisys2025/website-feedback/.github/ISSUE_TEMPLATE/error-report.md

 ---
-name: Bug report
+name: Error Report
-about: Create a report to help us improve
+about: Report any errors on the webpage
-title: "[BUG]"
+title: "[FIXME]"
 labels: ''
 assignees: imcmy